What’s a coffee maker? If you’ve even had a cup of coffee, you know it takes a machine of some kind to make it. Coffee makers are these machines.

 - Automatic Drip: The automatic drip coffee maker, designed in the 70s became popular quickly with housewives across America.
 These are still made and used to brew coffee.
 They come in a variety of styles, cup capacities, models, colors, and prices.
 You put a filter in the attached funnel, add coffee grounds, turn it on, and the hot water dispenses and drips into a carafe.

-- French Press: According to Bulletproof, the French Press is one of the most sustainable ways to make coffee.
+- French Press: The French Press is one of the most sustainable ways to make coffee.
 It requires that the grounds be coarser than what you need for automatic drip or single-serve makers.
 The water and coffee grounds are placed into the same glass container and left to brew for several minutes.
 It has a plunger you press to trap the grounds and release the coffee liquid.
 It is considered the purist and cleanest way to make coffee.

 - Espresso Machines: Espresso is yet another form of coffee that is stronger than regular brewed coffee.
 The first espresso machine was patented in 1884.
 Today, espresso makers are much like coffee makers with the exception of a step that creates the higher concentration of coffee known as espresso.